11301858/xaisuitecli-legacy/README.md

+:note Obsolete.
+Please refer to the new xaisuitecli repository.

 This is the script for XAISuiteCLI, XAISuite's command-line interface.
 Simply download XAISuiteCLI.sh and CLIRunner.py to your working directory and type

 ```